Hertz gave Vincent Iannacci a most unpleasant surprise at the end of his recent car rental: a $400 cleaning fee.

 A good habit to get into when renting a car is to create a routine.
 Always give yourself plenty of time to return your vehicle.
 Racing to the airport with no time to spare before your flight can lead to returning a car which is a prime target for all manner of extra fees.
 If you run out of time and forget to fill up the gas tank, that’s a hefty fee.
-If you fail to clean out the trash, you could get hit with a giant cleaning fee.
+As an Avis customer recently found out, if you fail to clean out the trash, you could get hit with a giant cleaning fee.
 And, of course, if you fail to return the car on time, you’ll start accruing additional hourly rates that are quite high.
 If you make sure to allow a half-hour buffer to your return time, you’ll have time to fill the gas tank and, at the same time, remove all debris from the car.
 If necessary, you can usually vacuum the car at most gas stations for about $1.
 Unless, of course, you would prefer to let the car rental company charge you $400 to do it for you.

 - Take more photos and videos on return.